St Peter's Aylesbury

 is a great way to meet people, build relationships and promote neighbourliness in our community, as well as grow amazing food, plants and flowers!
 Fruit and vegetables are grown throughout the year and distributed amongst the estate community and also given away at our Foodbank.
 StPA exists to bring wholeness and hope to the people around us through encountering Jesus, and the Community Garden is a great way for us to carry out that purpose together.

-Our Community Garden Facilitator, Lizzie Telfer, is great at encouraging all sorts of fun and friendly relationship building opportunities for residents and developing community partnerships with local organisations who come and use the Garden.
+Our Community Garden Facilitator, Dave Furze, is great at encouraging all sorts of engaging and friendly relationship building opportunities for residents and developing community partnerships with local organisations who come and use the Garden.
 It’s all part of our love and care for God’s creation, which includes all of us!

 Here’s just some of the benefits of the StPA Community Garden: